 Jakob shook his head.
-“No. We want to have you drug tested to make sure your meds aren’t being fucked with.”
+“No. We want to have you drug tested and make sure your meds aren’t being messed with.”

-Jakob glanced toward me.
+Jakob turned to me.
 “I want a tour while we wait.”

 “Why?”
 I asked.
 “Didn’t experience enough tension as we were walking in?
 Want to intimidate some old folks while you’re at it?
-Maybe see if Hank will really shoot you?”
+Maybe press your luck with Hank and see if he’ll really shoot you?”

-I clenched my jaw shut and didn’t meet her eyes.
+I clenched my jaw and didn’t meet her eyes.
 I would not apologize to him.

-“I want to see if I recognize anyone working here,” Jakob said.
-“If I spot some sketchy mother fucker on staff, it might save us a lot of time.”
+“I want to see if I recognize anyone working here,” Jakob ground out.
+“If I spot some sketchy motherfucker on staff, it might save us a lot of time.”

 “Oof, the tension between you two,” Gran said, rising from her seat.
 She sighed, a hint of longing in her expression.
 “My favorite part of fighting with your grandfather was when we got around to making up.”